Updated 21 January 2022

-Hybrid working is a term which covers a range of experiences and models, where some or all employees work in a range of locations, sometimes co-located in physical workplaces, sometimes remote, but usually incorporating technology to bring employees together in a virtual workspace, and supported by policies, processes and facilities which enable this way of working.
+Hybrid working is a term which covers a range of experiences and models, where some or all employees work in a range of locations, sometimes together in physical workplaces, and sometimes remotely.
+It usually requires the use of technology to bring employees together in a virtual workspace; and is supported by policies, processes and facilities which enable this way of working.

 Will there be core hours for meetings, to ensure people working on/off campus are not disadvantaged?

 Leaders are responsible for coordinating how their teams work, meeting times etc. If you have any concerns regarding meeting times during this transitional stage, please speak to your line manager.

 Will there be an expectation that people will have to do a certain number of days on campus?

 This will depend on your role.
 Teaching and research requirements remain as communicated earlier this year.
 Services will determine how many and which people need to be on campus, based on the type of activities each role delivers.

 If people are allowed to do a mix of working from home and working from the office, how will these days (days per week / which days per week) get decided?

 In services, these are local arrangements which need to be made through discussions within your team.
 Initially, you may have limited office space to use in order to transition some activities back on to campus.
 Creating a priority order across the service will assist in identifying those who will come on to campus, the frequency etc. All services have an allocated space with desks, in addition there will be bookable desks in various locations across campus plus bookable meeting rooms.